cfkubo/spring-boot-random-data-generator/README.md

    ```
 ## Usage

-The application will generate random sales orders and send them to RabbitMQ.
-The generated orders will include the following fields:
+The application will generate random sales orders and send them to RabbitMQ.  sThe application also logs the details of each generated order.
-- Product
-- Price
-- Quantity
-- Ship To
-- Payment Method (cash, check, credit, debit)

-The application also logs the details of each generated order.

 ## Dependencies